JorjaFox/website/_posts-old-blog/2014-04-03-whats-your-cause-2.md

     - video
 ---

-In case you didn't know, Jorja <em>also</em> supports Surfrider, to help clean the oceans.
+In case you didn't know, Jorja _also_ supports Surfrider, to help clean the oceans.

 http://youtu.be/z4vUQOLGiS8